byuacm/byu-acm-web/acm-django/README.md

 To get this, from the root of the project run
 <pre>
-scp acm@schizo.cs.byu.edu:django-site/settings_private.py app/acm/settings_private.py
+$ scp acm@schizo.cs.byu.edu:django-site/settings_private.py app/acm/settings_private.py
 </pre>

 ### Administration
-The admin website (URL admin/) is necessary to add semesters, meetings, etc.
+Django admin website (at `/admin`) is used to add semesters, meetings, etc.
-A superuser is created with acm/startup.py (imported by `acm/urls.py`).
-The username is admin, and the password is the same as `EMAIL_HOST_PASSWORD`.
+On startup, a superuser will be created with username "admin", and password `settings.EMAIL_HOST_PASSWORD`.
+Log in to `/admin` with these credentials.
+You make make other users superusers from here.